-7. Consideration of Accounts
+6. Consideration of Accounts

 Colm Haughney, Director, presented the accounts to the members which had been circulated in advance.
 He highlighted the key movements in the Income and Expenditure account and the Balance Sheet.
-He explained the marginal fall in interest on members loans due to the fall in members loans outstanding.
+He explained the reason for the reduced interest on members loans was due to the fall in members loans outstanding.
 He explained the challenges in managing costs due to the impact of higher inflation.
-He noted that members savings had decreased and this was matched by a similar fall in the value of the investment portfolio.
-The value of investments was negatively impacted further by the fall in value of a corporate bond fund.
-This was expected to recover in the current year.
+He noted that members savings had decreased marginally and this was matched by a similar fall in the value of the investment portfolio.
+The investment yield improved in 2023 compared to 2022.
 He drew members attention to the impact of bad debt recoveries and provisions on the expenditure account.
 He highlighted the impact the savings limit was having on reserves and the impact it was having on members wishing to save with the credit union.
 He noted that the Board were considering changes in light of an improving economic environment which would be communicated to members in due course.
 He drew members attention to the death benefit insurance which was still retained by the credit union.
-He finally noted the surplus for the year.
+He finally noted the surplus for the year and the proposed dividend rate for the year.
+The report was unanimously approved by a show of hands.

-MINUTES OF THE AGM OF CARLOW DISTRICT CREDIT UNION LIMITED OF 23RD JANUARY 2022 CONTINUED
+MINUTES OF THE AGM OF CARLOW DISTRICT CREDIT UNION LIMITED OF 22ND JANUARY 2024 CONTINUED